 “And you don’t call that progress?”
 Ehlo asked, stunned.
 He suddenly felt like he didn’t know Wallace anymore.
 Like the guy’s standards and priorities were all mixed up.

 Wallace shook his head.
-“She lets me help her with some stuffs and we still meet up from time to time lately.
+“She lets me help her with some stuff and we still meet up from time to time lately.
 But she still doesn’t say anything regarding that yet.”

 The “that” in question was regarding Wallace’s offer to Yvonne earlier, meaning he was still waiting for her decision.
 He had told Ehlo and Jacky after he got home that day–and didn’t mind that they passed it on to the others.
 Because he honestly didn’t have anything to hide.
 Even more so, it wasn’t like he was ashamed of his relationship with Yvonne–whatever that might be in the future.